What Is a Pericardiectomy?

-A pericardiectomy, which is also known as a pericardial window, can help with difficulty breathing, chest pain, heart palpitations and fatigue.
-The surgery can also relieve pericarditis (inflammation of the pericardium) as well as pericardial effusion (buildup of fluid in the pericardium).
-It’s important to treat these conditions early, before they cause deadly complications.
-If pleural effusion goes untreated, for example, it can put a significant amount of pressure on the heart.
+It’s important to treat these conditions early before they cause deadly complications.
+If pericardial effusion goes untreated, for example, it can put a significant amount of pressure on the heart.
 This can cause the heart to compress, called cardiac tamponade.

 Depending on the progression of a patient’s mesothelioma, pericardiectomy may improve prognosis or just alleviate symptoms.

-Though specialists in pleural and peritoneal mesothelioma are found throughout the United States, the extremely rare incidence of pericardial mesothelioma complicates a doctor’s ability to specialize in the disease.
-Only 350 cases of pericardial mesothelioma are reported in medical history, and the annual incidence is approximately 1 in 40 million (0.0022 percent).
+Though specialists in pleural and peritoneal mesothelioma are found throughout the United States, the extremely rare incidence of pericardial mesothelioma makes it difficult for a doctor to specialize in the disease.
+Only 350 cases of pericardial mesothelioma are reported in medical literature, and the annual incidence is approximately 1 in 40 million (0.0022 percent).

 Heart surgeons, known as cardiac surgeons, are the physicians who perform pericardiectomies.
 Patients should ask how many of these procedures a surgeon has performed to gauge the experience level of the physician.
 Certain hospitals perform more of these surgeries than others, such as the Cleveland Clinic in Ohio and the Mayo Clinic in Rochester, Minn.